gatsbyjs/gatsby-functions-beta/examples/google-auth/README.md

 3.  **Open the code and start customizing!**

     Your site is now running at http://localhost:8000!
-You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/twilio
+You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/{function_name}

     Edit `src/pages/index.js` to see your site update in real-time!

 4.  **Deploy**
-    You can directly deploy this starter by using the Deploy button below and select the directory for the Airtable example.
+    You can directly deploy this starter by using the Deploy button below and select the directory for the Google Auth example.
 Otherwise, fork this repo and create your own repo and [connect that to Gatsby Cloud](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud/#set-up-an-existing-gatsby-site).

     [<img src="https://www.gatsbyjs.com/deploynow.svg">](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/gatsbyjs/gatsby-functions-beta/)